How I Get Things Done

 So far it’s relatively straightforward but I’ve omitted the most common productivity nightmare: email.
 I’ve heard the main problem with email being that it’s basically a TODO list that anyone can add to at any time.
 This is a problem.

 First thing to do with your email is trying to keep Inbox Zero.
 In short: the default state of your inbox should be to have no emails in it and when you check your email you should end up with an empty inbox afterwards.
-This sounds like a bit of a pipe dream so let me tell you how I do this.
+This sounds like a bit of a pipe dream so let me tell you how I try to do this.

 It’s important to ask yourself when you get a new email: was this expected, somewhat urgent/important or even desirable?
 If not, filter it into a folder, unsubscribe from the mailing list, tweak your social media notifications or setup a filter to just automatically mark it as read and archive/delete it.
 Stop wasting your time repeatedly ignoring the same emails.

-Hopefully the above is useful.
-To summarise: immediately write down things you need to do on your phone/computer, check them regularly and assign times/dates when possible and automate your email so that you can better prioritise and sort it.
 Finally, a pet hate: if you commit to doing something for someone please immediately make a note of this and actually do it in a timely fashion or let the person know if you can’t.
 This alone will make you seem like A Productive Person.
 Don’t try to just remember (because you won’t) or write it on a scrap of paper because you’ll lose it.